MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStartUseOnAfterEvent.md

 ---
 # ItemStartUseOnAfterEvent Class

 Contains information related to an item being used on a block.
-This event fires when a player presses the the Use Item / Place Block button to successfully use an item or place a block.
+This event fires when a player presses the Use Item / Place Block button to successfully use an item or place a block.
 Fires for the first block that is interacted with when performing a build action.
 Note: This event cannot be used with Hoe or Axe items.

 ## Properties